 3 May 2011

-• Free cash flow decreased to SEK 6,410 million (11,165), mainly due to higher CAPEX and no one-off dividends from associated companies.
+- Free cash flow decreased 37.4 percent to SEK 3,857 million (6,160) due to lower dividends from associated companies and higher paid taxes.

 Comments by Lars Nyberg, President and CEO